testingmic/SchoolManager/README.md

-MySchoolGH Management System
+MySchoolGH Management Software
 ======

-**MySchoolGH is a PHP Web School Management System suitable for all purposes**
+**MySchoolGH is a PHP Web School Management Software suitable for all purposes**

 At its heart, MySchoolGH is (mostly) a [PHP 8.1] compliant HTML layout and rendering engine written in PHP.
 It is a style-driven renderer: